Quick Facts About Blepharoplasty Procedures

 What Can I Expect During Recovery from Blepharoplasty?

 Initially following blepharoplasty, some degree of swelling, bruising, and tenderness can be expected throughout the eye region, but these symptoms should resolve gradually on their own with time.
 While significant pain is rare, any discomfort that might be experienced can usually be effectively managed with oral medication.
-By about one to two weeks, most patients look and feel well enough to return to normal, non-strenuous daily routines—though Dr. Miller generally advises waiting at least four to six weeks before resuming vigorous exercise, heavy lifting, and other strenuous activities in order to promote optimal healing.
+By about one to two weeks, most patients look and feel well enough to return to normal, non-strenuous daily routines; however, Dr. Miller generally advises waiting at least four to six weeks before resuming vigorous exercise, heavy lifting, and other strenuous activities in order to promote optimal healing.
 Following this period, a gradual return to all activities is usually possible.

 What Are the Typical Results of Blepharoplasty?